jumanjihouse/docker-opensm/README.md

 ### Run diagnostics

-The image contains the infiniband-diags package.
+The image contains useful infiniband diagnostic utilities from these packages:

+* ibutils
+* infiniband-diags

 You can run the tools in two ways:

 * Enter a running opensm container via `docker exec -it <cid> bash`